 Best Small Generator

 Do you dislike taking huge things on your trips with you?
-If so, a small portable generator might be just what you need.
+If so, a small portable generator for camping might be just what you need.

 The Yamaha EF2000iSv2 is packed with features including a fuel gauge, electrical overload breaker, oil watch warning system, a Smart Throttle system, and TwinTech which allows you to connect another Yamaha EF2000iSv2 if you need more power all the while weighing less than 45 lbs.
 It’s lightweight AND compact!